Courses may include

 This course develops professional conduct, leadership, allyship and advocacy competencies to prepare students for their role in the field.
 Students will develop skills in system advocacy and supporting self-advocacy in the persons with disabilities.

 DSSP 2014 - Assistive Technologies and Communication Strategies

 This course examines various assistive technologies and alternative communication strategies used in supporting individuals.

 DSSP 2015 - Principles of Learning II

-Learners will develop, apply and evaluate a variety of positive behavioural change strategies for individuals with disabilities in a wide range of settings.
-Learners will be able to support, implement, monitor and evaluate the effectiveness of positive behavioural supports programs within their scope of practice utilizing an interdisciplinary approach.
+Students will develop, apply and evaluate a variety of behavioural change strategies for individuals with disabilities in a wide range of settings.
+Students will be able to support, implement, monitor and evaluate the effectiveness of behavioural supports programs within their scope of practice utilizing an interdisciplinary approach.